rowialfata/hirowi/index.md

 <h1 style="color:#0492c2;"> Welcome to Rowi's Reading List </h1>

-This page contains list of quality reading materials.
-If you have any suggestion about other worth reading materials, drop me a line through [**Twitter.**](https://twitter.com/rowialfata) [Last update: 17/07/2021]
+This page contains list of worth reading materials shared by Rowi.
+If you have any recommendation, drop me a line through [**Twitter.**](https://twitter.com/rowialfata) [Last update: 17/07/2021]

 <h2 style="background-color:powderblue;"> > Health </h2>